vignaesh01/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer/README.md

 ### Security Management

-- "What privileges does Basic User security role has on the ‘account’ table."
+- "What privileges does Basic User security role has on the ‘account’ table?"
 - "Show all privileges for role Basic User."
 - "Which security roles have read privilege on account table and at what depth?"
 - "Compare the privieleges between Basic User and Support user security role."